luciancooper/cli-screencast/website/docs/captureSpawn.md

 ### Capturing a command with a prompt

-Here is the same example as above, but with the [`captureCommand`](options.md#captureCommand) option enabled, which causes a command prompt with animated keystrokes to be included in the capture.
+Here is the same example as above, but with the [`includeCommand`](options.md#includeCommand) option enabled, which causes a command prompt with animated keystrokes to be included in the rendered capture.

 ```js result='./assets/usage--spawn--prompt.svg'
 import { captureSpawn } from 'cli-screencast';